 Exhausting?
 Yes.
 Normal and healthy?
 Absolutely.
 This kind of physical interaction can foster positive relationships, boost the body's feel-good chemicals and promote intelligence — even if it means stuff around the house is going to get broken.

 There are boys and there are coffee tables and these two things often add up to stitches.
-You will learn to anticipate the most dangerous risks (and you might want to buy cushioned corners for the coffee table before your son can even pull up), but there will be a time when you're just a second too late and you land up driving to the ER.
+You will learn to anticipate the most dangerous risks (and you might want to buy cushioned corners for the coffee table), but there will be a time when you're just a second too late and you land up driving to the ER.
 Don’t blame yourself — it's a rite of passage for all boy moms.
 “It's hard not to feel ashamed when it happens, but don't worry.
 Other parents sympathize,” Phipps said.

 On the floor.
 Behind the toilet.
 On the wall.
 All over the seat that they neglected to lift up.
 Apparently, it takes time and an attention span not to spray the entire bathroom while urinating.
 “Peeing everywhere never stops — argh!,” said mom Shirlie Sharpe.
 “The only thing that changes is that as they get bigger, their range increases.”
 Your best bet: Keep some Clorox wipes at the ready and remind yourself that unless there's poop involved, your child won't ever need to sit on a dirty public toilet seat.
 Oh, and it's incredibly easy for them to pee behind a tree in the park.

 8. You’ll learn not to compare your son to girls